Vinted Bargains: Is It Worth It?

 It’s especially useful if you want something a bit special for a very young child, because branded stuff is expensive even if it is tiny, and at that age, they aren’t capable of wearing through their trousers so it’s usually in perfect condition.

-Take advantage while you still can – you can always sell it on again after you have finished with it.
+Take advantage while you still can, before they start having their own opinions about what they want to wear – you can always sell it on again after you have finished with it.

 Back to top